How large is VMware snapshot size

 In this part, I will use this backup software to perform a secure and efficient backup task.

-Less-storage: It is convenient to set up the retention period for each backup to delete the useless and old files regularly.
+Less-storage: Set up the retention period for each backup to delete the useless and old files regularly.

 Fast backup and recovery: It reduces the VM downtime and financial loss for fast recovery when unpredictable events happened to your virtual machines.